eshrsut/terraform-webdb-aws/README.md

 # First Time Initializing (Do this once)
 Assumes you have admin locally and a valid AWS IAM account with EC2 access and you have a valid key and private key.

-Install Terraform (example command is for OSX, but Terraform can be downloaded [here](https://www.terraform.io/downloads.html))
+Install Terraform (example command is for OSX w/ brew installed, but Terraform can be directly downloaded [here](https://www.terraform.io/downloads.html))
 ```bash
 brew install terraform
 ```